danjonweb/DataVis-Team88Project/DataCollection/README.md

 The Python scrit `closest_airports.py` creates a new table in the database which stores the 3 closest airports for any city.
-We choose ?? as the maximum radius in which to look for an airport, as it is the maximum distance between any city in our database and the airports for which we have price information.
+We choose 60km as the maximum radius in which to look for an airport, as it is the maximum distance between any city in our database and the airports for which we have price information.
 This ensures every city will have at least one airport associated with them.

+Some caveats:
+* out of the 394 airports for which we have price information, only 370 have information available
+* some airports are closed
+* some cities do not have 3 airports within the radius, so NULL in the table